akihiros/summarization-web-app/README.md

 ## Let's Summarize!

-When you access URL, you can open the web application without having to create your own environment.
+When you access 'https://summarization-web-app.herokuapp.com/', you can open the web application without having to create your own environment.
 It use Heroku for PaaS.
 The necessary modules are described in requirement.txt.
 The version of Python is 3 ~.

 ## Screen Shot

 ![](C:\Users\hunkn\OneDrive\Documents\GitHub\summarization-web-app\static\images\screenshot1.jpg)

 ![](C:\Users\hunkn\OneDrive\Documents\GitHub\summarization-web-app\static\images\screenshot2.jpg)

 ## How to run（Local）